ParhamP/altify/README.md

 ### 4) Enjoy!

-A new HTML file is created in your Desktop.
+A new HTML file called altify.html is created next to the HTML file you selected.

 ## How It was Built